 I love the simple process of these side ties, but it looks so good.
 It’s really on trend right now, but it’s not hard to create it yourself.
 The hemming is a little trickier than the original Briar hem, but it’s not too difficult.

 It’s great for active girls or busy moms.
 It would look equally good on a cropped tee and a tunic length.
-My daughters is perfect for leggings or skirts.
+My daughter is perfect for leggings or skirts.
 The ties make the hem sit right at her waist so it can be paired with anything.
 It’s not too long for a skirt but it’s not too short for leggings.
 My daughter loves the “bows” on the side.